 Science-backed listening skills 2: sound interaction

-One of the traits of active listening skills is using verbal cues, such as “I see” or “I know”.
+One of the traits of an active listener is using verbal cues, such as “I see” or “I know”.
 These short statements are more than just conversation fillers.
 They are an example of the frequent positive interactions that Baumeister & Leary’s study refers to.

-Active listening skills rely on the other person to be listening very carefully and to enhance those skills.
+Active listening relies on the other person to be listening very carefully and to enhance those skills.
 You need to let the other person know that you are fully engaged in what they are saying.
 Otherwise, you may risk losing their attention, or even their respect.

 Put yourself in their shoes.
 Have you ever been in a situation where someone hasn’t been listening to what you were saying?
 How disappointed were you when they cut you off mid-sentence, or only went on to repeat something you just said in another context?
 How did you feel and how did you react?

 Some studies, such as those by Van Baaren et al (2004), revealed that humans are more likely to mimic others with words and gestures as a way of seeking similarity.
 This mimicking is seen largely as a positive psychology.
 Social interactions like mimicking can also be evidence of a deeper engagement, which further helps put the speaker at ease that they are being listened to.